Home

 ~~ 3:2, The Qur'an

 The modern age is remarkable for its descent into childishness, and is, by every passing year, losing whatever sense and meaning remains of being an adult, i.e., a living entity which understands that it will be held to account for its actions.
-'You Only Live Once' may well be the modern credo on bumper stickers, while the credo and creed of Abraham remains to be read and reflected upon.
+'You Only Live Once' may well be the modern credo on bumper stickers, all the while when the credo and creed of Abraham remains to be read and reflected upon.
 But, as long as there is an old woman in Jharkhand the creed will remain housed in some hearts.

-And to end with an edifying reminder: this page was 'typed' with the aid of ed, a 1969 vintage line-editor on a command-line console (bash).
-Ed's abiding reliance on the elegantly powerful mathematical language of regular-expression has, over the years, saved many a redundant keystrokes; while its more modern and seemingly intelligent peers, notably the Word Document, have only served to sever the hand (and mind) of the writer from the word by introducing layers of needless intermediation.
-In most things in life, less-technology-rather-than-more is usually a safer doctrine; and in the balance of affairs, the dictum of technology-in-just-the-right-dosage-and-not-more suffices.
+And to end on an edifying reminder: this page was 'typed' with the aid of ed, a 1969 vintage line-editor on a command-line console (bash).
+Ed's abiding reliance on the elegantly powerful mathematical language of regular-expression has, over the years, saved many a redundant keystrokes, while its more modern and seemingly intelligent peers, notably the Word Document, have only served to sever the hand (and mind) of the writer from the word by introducing layers of needless intermediation.
+In most things in life, less-technology-rather-than-more is usually a safer doctrine; in the balance of affairs, the dictum of technology-in-just-the-right-dosage-and-not-more suffices.

 Will anyone then pay heed?